mmgolfdistrict/all-inclusive-mono-new-personal/infura/AWS-CloudFormation/README.md

 - Bootstrap the CDK
 - Deploy the script `npm run deploy`
 - The above script should display the AWS key, secret and the CloudFront CDN DNS.
 Copy them to the .env file.
+- The CloudFront CDN should be updated in the file [apps/web/next.config.mjs](../../apps/web/next.config.mjs).

 ## Infrastructure Overview: